nish12965/BIMP/README.md

 # 🖼️ BIMP
 **BIMP** (Bitmap Image Manipulation Program) is a free and opensource cli program for windows, linux and mac systems.It allow users to lots of feature like color inversion, grayscaling, adjusting brightness and constrast, color-channel filter etc.
 ## Current Status
-This software is in early development and will be released soon.
+All core features have been implemented by our team members and we are working hard to implement more/optional fatures and fixing bugs.
-## Current Features
+## Core Features
 - ✔️ Color Inversion          - Anjali
 - ✔️ Gray Scaling             - Aradhana
 - ✔️ Gamma Correction         - Divyanshi